Atomic-Scale Mechanisms of Li-Ion Transport Mediated by Li10GeP2S12 in Composite Solid Polyethylene Oxide Electrolytes: Results and discussions

 Another surface modification investigation is outlined in the supplementary information (Figure S4).
 In this structure, Li1 is bonded to two oxygen atoms.
 The Li–S bonds on the surface are modified, and no Ge is in the vicinity of the proposed path.
 We observed that the energy barrier for Li1–Li2 is approximately \(0.39\,\text{eV}\), comparable to the Li1-Li2 energy barrier value ($\approx$ \(0.37\,\text{eV}\)) shown in Figure~\ref{fig:FigDFT3}, although the energy profile plateaus early.
 Li2–Li3 shows a barrier of \(\sim 0.11\,\text{eV}\), while Li3–Li4 decreases from \(\sim 0.8\,\text{eV}\) (Figure~\ref{fig:FigDFT3}) to \(\sim 0.26\,\text{eV}\), which is attributed to the absence of Ge along the migration pathway.
 This is because the Ge-S environment causes Li to interact more strongly with the polyethylene oxide oxygens to inhibit migration of the Li ions. \\

 Our DFT calculations, therefore, indicate that Li-ion transport channels can exist at the mPEO-TMS|LGPS interface; however, they are not continuous.
 Li ions can move to adjacent vacancies if the chemical environment keeps the cation sufficiently bonded along the path.
 Thus, our DFT calculations indicate that Li-ion transport channels can have low barriers to Li-ion transport and contribute to ionic conductivity pathways.
+The low-barrier pathways we identified are primarily associated with sulfur-rich pathways, which are statistically abundant given that there are many more sulfur atoms in the LGPS crystal structure.
+In a realistic percolation network, these sites are not isolated but form quasi-continuous channels.
+Even if interrupted by occasional high-barrier (Ge-rich) sites, the percolating nature of the network should allow Li ions to detour through the abundant low-barrier S sites.